 How to Perform the Arati:

 - Light the candle or ghee wick.
-Swamiji says, “Your flame holds the whole light of consciousness and represents the way it brings life to you and to the universe.”
+Gurudevi says, “Your flame holds the whole light of consciousness and represents the way it brings life to you and to the universe.”
 Bhakta Johnson adds, “The light or candle represents the light of the soul and the lamp of devotion.”

 - Kneel, sit or stand to do your Arati depending on the height of your puja table.
 Place the tray on your hands with open palms.
 Do not use your thumbs to grip around the edges.
 Your hands are flat all the way underneath.